 Kettler Capitals Iceplex is located at 627 North Glebe Road, Arlington, Virginia.
 You can reach them via phone at 571-224-0555, or visit them on their website.
 For practice times during the season, check the red “Caps Today” button in the upper right hand corner of the NoVa Caps home page.
-If you are going to training camp, the practice schedule (and roster) can be found here.

 A QUICK HISTORY AND OVERVIEW

 After years of having their training camp in Hershey, Pennsylvania, and practicing in Piney Orchard, Maryland, Washington Capitals Owner Ted Leonsis decided his team needed an updated facility to call home.
 So in 2006, with the help of dedicated builders, Leonsis constructed a state of the art complex that became Kettler Capitals Iceplex.